openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 In a same-device protocol flow with Response Type `code`, the response parameters will be returned in HTTPS POST response body of the token response.

-In a cross-device protocol flow, upon completion of the Authorization Request, the Self-Issued OP directly sends a HTTP POST request with the Authorization Response to an endpoint exposed by the RP.
+In a cross-device protocol flow, upon completion of the Authorization Request, the Self-Issued OP directly sends an HTTP POST request with the Authorization Response to an endpoint exposed by the RP.

 The following is an informative example of a Self-Issued Response in a same-device protocol flow (`response_type=id_token`):